 Example: George requires an x-ray, which has a schedule fee of $246.55.
 Medicare reimburses George 85% of the fee ($209.56), meaning the gap he pays is $36.99.
 This $36.99 is the amount that contributes to the OMSN threshold.

-When you reach your threshold, you’re entitled to 100% of the schedule fee until 31 December that year.
+When you reach your threshold in a calendar year, you’re entitled to a 100% rebate of the schedule fee until 31 December.

 Health professionals can set their own fees above the MBS, and when this happens, you’re left with out-of-pocket expenses in addition to any gap payments you make.
 It’s these out-of-pocket expenses that contribute to your EMSN threshold.